 I fell in love with this small collection of amazing countries during my 3-month visit a couple years back and it’s inspired me to think back at my Southeast Asia highlights!
 From temples to waterfalls Southeast Asia never stopped amazing me and I bet it will do the same for you!
 Check out my personal Southeast Asia highlights and start planning to cross them off your bucket list!

 My Top 11 Southeast Asia Highlights

 Southeast Asia is one of the most popular destinations for both backpackers and tourists alike.
 The region is filled with rich culture, interesting history, and some of the most amazing natural and manmade attractions in the world!
-For these reasons, Southeast Asia is a “must visit” for anyone who loves adventure, nature, and culture!
+For these reasons, Southeast Asia is a “must visit” for anyone who loves adventure, food, nature, and culture!

 1. Sunrise at Angkor Wat, Cambodia

 Starting off this list is one of the most amazing experiences on the planet!
 The sunrise at Angkor Wat is truly spectacular and something every visitor to the region should witness.

 Angkor Wat is the world’s largest religious monument.
 Originally built for the Hindu god Vishnu, this place is truly a work of art and the best time to gaze upon the main complex is with a hot chocolate at sunrise!